 Associate Director, Administration

-Mr. Courtney brings over thirty-one years of government experience.
+Mr. Courtney brings over thirty-one years of government experience to the Institute.
 He worked as the Administrative Assistant to former Texas House Speaker Gibson D. "Gib" Lewis.
 For twenty-three years, Mr. Courtney advocated for the retail industry in Texas.
 For six of those years, he was President/CEO of the Texas Retailers Association, a statewide non-profit trade organization.
 Mr. Courtney received his Master of Arts degree in History with a minor in Government from the University of Texas at Arlington.
 He is also a certified association executive (CAE), demonstrating his knowledge of non-profit and foundation management.